Squared Online Course FAQs

 A certificate endorsed by Google, the IPA (Institute of Practitioners of Advertising, one of the most established trade bodies in the advertising industry) and the Home Learning College (UK’s number one in distance learning).

-In addition, Squared Online is endorsed by the IAB (the Internet Advertising Bureau) and accredited by the CPD Standards Office, who are overseen by an expert advisory board comprising professional experts drawn from academia, employers and professional bodies.
+In addition, Squared Online is accredited by the CPD Standards Office, who are overseen by an expert advisory board comprising professional experts drawn from academia, employers and professional bodies.
 We hope you’ll also get a great network of like-minded people, and a few experiences along the way.

 What kind of skills will I gain?